pingcap/docs/tools/tidb-binlog-cluster.md

     `binlogctl` sends the HTTP request to Pump/Drainer, and Pump/Drainer exits from the process after receiving the command and sets its state to `paused`/`offline`.

-- Generate the meta file which is needed for the Drainer startup:
+- Generate the meta file that Drainer needs to start:

     ```
     bin/binlogctl -pd-urls=http://127.0.0.1:2379 -cmd generate_meta